canonical/netbox/docs/models/dcim/platform.md

 If designated, this platform will be available for use only to devices assigned to this [manufacturer](./manufacturer.md).
 This can be handy e.g. for limiting network operating systems to use on hardware produced by the relevant vendor.
 However, it should not be used when defining general-purpose software platforms.

+### Configuration Template

+The default [configuration template](../extras/configtemplate.md) for devices assigned to this platform.

 ### NAPALM Driver

 The [NAPALM driver](https://napalm.readthedocs.io/en/latest/support/index.html) associated with this platform.